unixorn/awesome-zsh-plugins/README.md

 * [lux](https://github.com/pndurette/zsh-lux) - ZSH plugin to toggle the light & dark modes of macOS and other items and applications via the `lux` command.
 Highly customizable: included items can be configured by defining variables.
 Highly extensible: items can be added by defining functions.
 Includes `macos_is_dark` helper function to determine if the macOS dark mode is active for use in theming.
 * [mac-packaging](https://github.com/Temikus/mac-packaging) - A set of common functions used for enterprise Mac packaging with [Munki](https://www.munki.org/munki/).
 * [macos](https://github.com/joow/macos) - A ZSH plugin for macOS.
+* [macos](https://github.com/zshzoo/macos) - Zsh goodies for MacOS users.
 * [mage2docker](https://github.com/lukaszolszewski/mage2docker) - Makes it easy to work with Docker and Magento 2.
 Speeds up and simplifies common commands like clean cache, setup upgrade, compile di and much more in Magento 2 on containers.
 * [magento-2](https://github.com/dambrogia/oh-my-zsh-plugin-magento-2) - Adds `m2` function to run magento binary, adds tab completions.
+* [magic-enter](https://github.com/zshzoo/magic-enter) - Make your enter key magical by binding a Zsh command to it.
 * [manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
 * [markedit](https://github.com/zakariaGatter/MarkEdit) - Mark files and edit them with autocompletion for existing marks.
 * [markgate](https://github.com/zakariaGatter/MarkGate) - Allows you to mark directories so you can jump directly to them.